Q&A on Moving Your Business During the Coronavirus

 We understand you may still need help transitioning your operation, even if government orders require your workplace to close or deny the public access to your building.
 You may need temporary storage for furniture, equipment or inventory.
 You may need to decommission, or simply vacate your space.
 If it’s not possible to postpone your move - whether for financial, safety, or other concerns - we can help.

 We are sure you'll have more questions about moving your business during this difficult time.
 We will continue to update this post to provide answers.
-In the meantime, don't hesitate to reach out.
-We are here to help.
+In the meantime, if you have a question, please ask.
+We are ready to help.